MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/tutorial-python-clustering-model-prepare-data.md

 ---
-title: "Tutorial: Prepare data to perform clustering in Python"
+title: "Tutorial: Prepare data to categorize customers in Python"
 description: In part two of this four-part tutorial series, you'll prepare the data from a SQL Server database to perform clustering in Python with SQL Server Machine Learning Services. ms.prod: sql ms.technology: machine-learning